jakeogh/dnsgate/README.md

 https://gaenserich.github.io/hostsblock/

-**Why?**

-Individuals should decide who they execute code for.
-Providers will either adapt and not use sub or alternate domains; explicitly linking the requirement to execute their code to get their content, or will find a better way.

-If you find this useful, you may appreciate the effects of disabling JS and making a hotkey for when you want to use it.
+If you find this useful, you may appreciate the effects of disabling JS and making a key shortcut to enable it.